paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-011-national-transportation-safety-board.md

 Subsec. (g)(1).
 Pub.
 L. 118–63, § 1215(a)(5), substituted “passengers involved in the accident and the families of such passengers” for “the families of passengers involved in the accident”.

 Subsec. (g)(3).
 Pub.
-L. 118–63, § 1215(a)(6), in heading, substituted “prevent certain care and support” for “prevent mental health and counseling”, and, in text, substituted “providing emotional care, psychological care, and family support services” for “providing mental health and counseling services” and inserted “passengers and” before “families”.
+L. 118–63, § 1215(a)(6), in heading, substituted “prevent certain care and support” for “prevent mental health and counseling” and, in text, substituted “providing emotional care, psychological care, and family support services” for “providing mental health and counseling services” and inserted “passengers and” before “families”.

 Subsec. (h)(1).
 Pub.
 L. 118–63, § 1215(a)(7)(A), struck out “National Transportation Safety” before “Board”.